Key Dates

 Chapter I: Introduction

 The introduction should make clear the question your thesis addresses.
 It should explain why addressing this question is important in the field of politics.
-Also, explain the alternative arguments that exist and the gaps in the existing literature that your thesis addresses.
+You may wish to explain the alternative arguments that exist (although some theses address this in a separate “background” chapter).
+You may also wish to provide an overview of the thesis, presenting the information from the abstract (above) with about one paragraph per item.

 Chapter II: Theory (and history)